 False.
-In our population, developing fetuses, newborns and young children are among most vulnerable to and least protected from pesticides.
-A 1993 study of the most preeminent scientific body in the United States, the National Research Council of the National Academy of Sciences, found that "infants and children differ both qualitatively and quantitatively from adults in their exposure to pesticide residues in foods.
+Developing fetuses, newborns and young children are among the most vulnerable to pesticides in our population, and the least protected.
+A 1993 study by the most preeminent scientific body in the United States, the National Research Council of the National Academy of Sciences, found that "infants and children differ both qualitatively and quantitatively from adults in their exposure to pesticide residues in foods.
 Children consume more calories of food per unit of body weight than do adults.
 But at the same time, infants and children consume far fewer types of foods … The current regulatory system does not, however, specifically consider infants and children … Current testing protocols do not, for the most part, adequately address the toxicity and metabolism of pesticides in neonates and adolescent animals or the effects of exposure during early developmental stages and their sequelae in later life."
-(National Research Council, Pesticides in the Diets of Infants and Children, 1993, at 1 ‑13.)
-The Council recommended a 10‑fold additional safety factor in setting pesticide tolerances to protect children.
-The 1996 federal Food Quality Protection Act mandated revision of tolerances to accomplish this.
-On August 3, 2006, the E.P.A. announced that it had completed a ten-year review of U.S. pesticide safety, focusing on the special risks presented to children.
-However, both environmental activists and some of the EPA’s own scientists question whether the EPA had enough information on developmental neurotoxicity to set safe tolerance levels.
-(See answer to Q. 14) Back to top.
+(National Research Council, “Pesticides in the Diets of Infants and Children,” 1993, Pages 1 13; http://www.nap.edu/openbook.php?isbn=0309048753)

 False.
-These products are fundamentally contrary to the principles and practices of “Integrated Pest Management” (IPM), which require least toxic means of pest management to be applied only after a pest problem has been identified, and not routinely.
-For this reason, and based on a recommendation of Maine Board of Pesticides Control staff, Governor John Baldacci took the important step of banning these fertilizer/pesticide mixtures, and other pesticides used for purely cosmetic purposes, for use on state owned and managed office buildings and their grounds. (“An Order Promoting Safer Chemicals in Consumer Products and Services,” February 22, 2006.)
+These products are fundamentally contradict the principles and practices of organic cultivation as well as of Integrated Pest Management (IPM), which require least toxic means of pest management to be applied only after a pest problem has been identified, and not routinely.
+For this reason, and based on a recommendation of Maine Board of Pesticides Control staff, Governor John Baldacci took the important step of banning these fertilizer/pesticide mixtures, and other pesticides used for purely cosmetic purposes, for use on state-owned and managed office buildings and their grounds. (“An Order Promoting Safer Chemicals in Consumer Products and Services,” February 22, 2006,

-8. Cancer is the primary risk from chronic, long term exposure to pesticides.
+8. Cancer is the primary risk from chronic, longterm exposure to pesticides.

 9. The "Inert Ingredients" included in pesticides are biologically inactive and hence not hazardous.

-10. Pesticides may only be used in Maine if they have gone through the EPA's registration process.
+10. Pesticides may be used in Maine only if they have gone through the EPA's registration process.

 11. Washing and peeling fruits and vegetables removes all or most pesticide residues.